Your Pet, Our Passion.

 Treatment when your cat is being sick

-Following a single episode of vomiting, check your cat for any other signs of illness such as listlessness, fever or diarrhoea.
-If possible, locate and remove any item which may have caused your cat to vomit in the first place, and also remove your cat’s food bowl for a few hours.
+If possible, locate and remove any item which may have caused your cat to vomit in the first place, and also remove your cat’s food bowl for a couple of hours to give their stomach a chance to settle but make sure they have clean fresh water.

 Do this for the next day or so before resuming normal feeding thereafter if all is well.
 Do not give any human or over-the-counter medications to your cat without specific advice from your vet.